Demonising Justin Gatlin

 13th September 2015

 * This article was amended on 22 April, largely through the addition of footnotes, after Ganus sent The Sports Integrity Initiative a 6 April letter, addressed ‘to all stakeholders’.
 It is assumed that it was also presented as RUSADA’s ‘response and clarifications’ to issues highlighted in this article at the 6 April Compliance Review Committee (CRC) meeting of the World Anti-Doping Agency (WADA).
-The Sports Integrity Initiative asked Ganus if it could publish the letter as a response to this article, but did not receive a reply.
+The Sports Integrity Initiative asked Ganus if it could publish the letter as a response to this article, but was told that this would only be possible if this article was retracted and a written apology to Ganus was published.

 Anyone who has ever played management meeting bingo will recognise the phrase ‘actions speak louder than words’.
 In recent months, despite public assertions of independence, the Russian Anti-Doping Agency’s (RUSADA) actions suggest that it is receiving instructions from the Russian State.